vincent-noel/libSigNetSim/README.md

 	git python-pip

-And some other packages that you might need, depending on your actual install (mainly used to install python dependencies)
+And some other packages that you might need, depending on your actual install (mainly used to build python dependencies)

 	python-dev python-setuptools subversion libfreetype6-dev libpng12-dev gfortran g++ gcc make pkg-config